SUSE/hos-ceph-migration/README.md

 The `migration_planner.py` script can be used to build a detailed list of steps to execute in order to migrate the existing volumes.
-The output can be executed verbatim in a shell but it not meant to be used as a shell script.
+The output can be executed verbatim in a shell but it is not meant to be used as a shell script.

 The script expects one or more arguments in the form `oldtype=newtype` where `oldtype` is the original volume type and `newtype` is the volume type we want